5 Most Important Themes in the Photography of Sally Mann

 Featured images: Sally Mann – Gorjus, 1989, Gelatin Silver print.
 Sayra and Neil Meyerhoff © Sally Mann.
 All images courtesy Jeu de Paume.

-Attracting controversy at the time, this series of works was highly influential for generations of younger photographers.
+Attracting controversy at the time, Immediate Family was highly influential for generations of younger photographers.
 It embodies the individuality of her own family yet ultimately taking on a universal quality.

 Featured images: Sally Mann – Easter Dress, 1986, Gelatin silver print.
 Patricia and David Schulte © Sally Mann; Bloody Nose, 1991, Silver dye bleach print.
 Private collection © Sally Mann; Bean’s Bottom, c.1991, Silver dye bleach print.
 Private collection © Sally Mann; On the Maury, 1992, Gelatin silver print.
 Private collection © Sally Mann.